goki/vulkan_mac_deps/README.md

 Exists to host the dependencies needed to build Vulkan programs.
 This lets [Bazel](https://bazel.build) build and run programs without relying on the system having the Vulkan SDK installed.
+Also, it is used by `goki setup` to download the `.framework` needed for building Vulkan apps for iOS.

 ## Example usage